sergey-shandar/public/notes/fs/log2.md

-# Improving Log2 Algorithm for BigInt in JavaScript
+# Improving the Log2 Algorithm for BigInt in JavaScript

 I usually use the `bigint` type in JavaScript and FunctionalScript as a vector of bits, and I often need to know how many bits are in a specific `bigint` instance.
 Every JavaScript engine that has a `bigint` knows exactly what the size of a `bigint` instance is, but this functionality is not available in JavaScript API.
 Neither `log2`, which should return a number of bits minus `1`.
 Sadly, there is not even a proposal for such functions in ECMAScript.
 There is already a [thread](https://stackoverflow.com/questions/54758130/how-to-obtain-the-amount-of-bits-of-a-bigint) on StackOverflow that discusses multiple implementations.
 The main conclusion from the thread is there are two main families of possible implementations: